influencemapping/whos_got_dirt-server/index.md

 * OpenDuka
 * Poderopedia

-If you do not trust the public API at [`https://whosgotdirt.herokuapp.com/`](https://whosgotdirt.herokuapp.com/), please read the [technical documentation](https://github.com/influencemapping/whos_got_dirt-server#deployment) to deploy your own private API.
+Also, if you do not trust the public API at [https://whosgotdirt.herokuapp.com/](https://whosgotdirt.herokuapp.com/), please read the [technical documentation](https://github.com/influencemapping/whos_got_dirt-server#deployment) to deploy your own private API.

-### API Terms & Conditions
+<h3 id="api-terms-and-conditions">API Terms &amp; Conditions</h3>

 Please be aware of each API's terms and conditions: